nh-server/switch-guide/docs/user_guide/all/partitioning_sd_syscfw.md

     - If you wish to install Android and/or Linux later, partition your microSD card here accordingly by moving the sliders you see during this step.
 We recommend setting the `Android (USER)` and `Linux (EXT4)` sliders to at least 16GB.
 3. Once done, go to Hekate's `Home` menu and then `Tools` > `USB tools` > `SD card` and plug your Switch into your PC via USB.
 4. Continue with the next step of the guide.
-    - Your microSD card should now be accessible on your PC, if not, consult the warning message below.
+    - Your microSD card should now be accessible on your PC.
+If not, consult the warning message below.

 !!! warning "Your microSD card is not showing up"
     If your microSD card isn't showing up at all, ensure that you're using a USB cable capable of data transfer and that, if you use Windows, Windows has assigned a drive letter to the FAT32 partition of your SD.
 If you still experience errors, join the <a href="https://discord.gg/C29hYvh" target="_blank">NH Discord server</a> for support.